oracle-livelabs/database-maa/zdm-physical-offline/target-database-prov-prep/target-database-prov-prep.md

 **3. Set the Database environment to connect to your database.**

-   Switch user to Oracle using command below.
+   Switch user to Oracle using below command.

    sudo su - oracle

-   Set the environment to connect to your database.
+   Set the environment to connect to your database using below command.

    Type . oraenv and press enter